daos-stack/daos-azure/docs/troubleshooting.md

 deployment issues.

-Throughout the document `DAOS_AZ_REPO_HOME` will be used to refer to the path of the local clone of the [daos-stack/daos-azure] repo on your system.
+Throughout the document `DAOS_AZ_REPO_HOME` will be used to refer to the path of the local clone of the [daos-stack/daos-azure](https://github.com/daos-stack/daos-azure) repo on your system.

-If you set `DAOS_AZ_REPO_HOME`, you will be able to cut and paste the the command examples in this document.
+If you set `DAOS_AZ_REPO_HOME`, you will be able to copy and run the example commands in this document.

 ## Enable debug logging